gindowin/apiato-documentation-cn/index.md

-### How to read the docs
+### 快速预览本文档

 The documentation has 4 sections:

 - **起步**: contains mainly the project installation steps.
-- **General**: contains few general things to get you started.
+- **常规内容**: contains few general things to get you started.
-- **Features**: explains how to use each feature of Apiato, and show how it works and how it can be configured to meet your needs.
+- **功能特性**: explains how to use each feature of Apiato, and show how it works and how it can be configured to meet your needs.
-- **Components**: explains how, where and why you need to use each component "class".
+- **组件**: explains how, where and why you need to use each component "class".
 In each component page you will see:
   * **Definition**: what is the the component and what it's role.
   * **Principles**: the general principles of the component, which could be applied to any programming language.
   * **Rules**: how to apply the component principles in Apiato (a PHP/Laravel project), to ensure a smooth operation.